Trusted sources for registration and status card applications

 Where else you can get help

-Regional offices and some First Nation offices can also help you complete an application for registration and a secure status card.
+Regional offices and some First Nations offices can also help you complete an application for registration and a secure status card.